-Best Budget: Horizon Fitness T101 Treadmill
+Best Budget: Horizon Fitness T101 Series Treadmill

 Requiring just 30 minutes of setup time (!), this Horizon treadmill makes it super easy to start your indoor running routine.
 Even better?
 It does so without breaking the bank.
 Its 55-inch belt gives you plenty of space to move around, while its three-zone cushioning design alleviates pressure on your joints as you walk, jog, or run.
 Its user-friendly controls make it easy to toggle between speed and incline settings, and its motor promises to stay relatively quiet.
 Also, even though it's budget-friendly, it comes equipped with a few fun features, like a built-in device holder and charging port.
 Another bonus?
-It folds in half, so you can store it between workouts, and it's backed by a lifetime frame and motor warranty.
+It folds in half so that you can store it between workouts, and it's backed by a lifetime frame and motor warranty.

 Best Luxury: TechnoGym SkillRun